deckhouse/deckhouse/candi/cloud-providers/yandex/docs/LAYOUTS.md

 In this placement strategy, nodes do not have public IP addresses allocated to them; they use Yandex.Cloud NAT to connect to the Internet.

-> ⚠️ **Caution!** The Yandex.Cloud NAT feature is at the [Preview stage](https://cloud.yandex.com/en/docs/vpc/operations/enable-nat) as of July 2021.
+> **Caution!** The Yandex.Cloud NAT feature is at the [Preview stage](https://cloud.yandex.com/en/docs/vpc/operations/enable-nat) (as of 2022).
 To enable the Cloud NAT feature for your cloud, you need to contact Yandex.Cloud support in advance (in a week or so) and request access to it.

 ![resources](https://docs.google.com/drawings/d/e/2PACX-1vTSpvzjcEBpD1qad9u_UgvsOrYT_Xtnxwg6Pzb64HQHLqQWcZi6hhCNRPKVUdYKX32nXEVJeCzACVRG/pub?w=812&h=655)
 <!--- Source: https://docs.google.com/drawings/d/1WI8tu-QZYcz3DvYBNlZG4s5OKQ9JKyna7ESHjnjuCVQ/edit --->